 - Once accepted by MSU Libraries, materials become the property of Mississippi State University and are generally not returned to their original owners.

 - We add suitable materials to our collection.
-We may donate unsuitable materials to another library or charitable organization, or place them in the annual Friends of the MSU Libraries book sale to raise funds.
+We may donate unsuitable materials to another library or charitable organization.

 Appraisal and Valuation